 NSAIDs are available over the counter, but a healthcare provider can prescribe stronger doses if needed.
 Most NSAIDs are taken by mouth as a pill, but some are available as topical creams or gels you can apply to your skin to help with muscle aches or sprains.

 Taking NSAIDs for a long time or at high doses can irritate your stomach, cause ulcers, or raise your blood pressure.
-You should avoid taking NSAIDs if you have certain health conditions, such as liver disease, heart failure, or if you are pregnant.
+Talk to your healthcare provider before taking NSAIDs if you have liver disease or heart failure or are pregnant.
 Children and teens under 19 should not take aspirin, as it can cause Reye’s syndrome, a rare but serious condition that can damage the brain and liver.

 Note: If you or someone you know needs help, you can contact the 988 Suicide & Crisis Lifeline by calling or texting 988 or chatting online.